LeoSerena/MasterMLProject2/README.md

 This will take the two created predctions and merge them, creating the *result.csv* file

 #### Disclaimer
-As GPU computation and Adam optimization are hard to seed, we could't deterministically produce our predictions.
-If nevertheless someone wants the weights of the models that gave the predictions and predict himself, please send an email to Nicolas Brandt.
-A file producing the results from the weights is also available on demand.
+Although we used random seeds, GPU computation introduces randomness that we cannot control and our result may not be fully reproducible.
+We have saved the models used for our best result.
+Please send an email to Nicolas Brandt if access to them is needed.
+A file producing the results from the weights is also available.

 Ressources
 ----------